-Our first stop was for lunch yesterday at one of the more casual spots in Dallas, and luckily there are two locations, because Seafood Shack stays silly busy.
+In coming days we will check out some of our favorite seafood restaurants in Dallas.
+Our first stop was for lunch yesterday at one of the more casual spots in the area, and luckily there are two locations, because Seafood Shack stays silly busy.
 The clientele is mostly comprised of Hispanics, so it is best if you have brushed up on your language skills.
 But the staff is eager and friendly.

 There is a fairly wide selection of seafood to choose from at the Shack.
 Here you will find a good amount of fried items, but there are also some fine steamed, baked and grilled fare.
 The Boiling Pots comprise of heavily Cajun seasoned shellfish, both shrimp and crabs.
 Soon they will offer crawfish, and these are pretty amazing as they are super spicy and steaming hot.

 The fish options for frying and grilling are Tilapia, Catfish and Salmon.
 Not exactly my favorite fish in the sea, but the catfish can be pretty righteous.

 One of the better choices includes anything that hints of Mexico.
 So the Shrimp Cocktail, Ceviches, and Enchiladas are very good and not to be missed.